By Lisa Fell Costa

 What I have realized years later, is that my students and clients are experiencing similar exchanges with their children in addiction and sometimes in recovery.
 As I mentioned in the beginning, visual analogies like the roller coaster have helped me to understand complicated concepts.
 Fully understanding and implementing “helping vs. enabling” is absolutely that – a very complicated concept.
 Sounds easy at first, but when put into action, we are often thrown curve balls like “ I’m only asking for $20.
 How can you be so heartless – I’m hungry.”
 Preying on whatever weakness or vulnerability they can sniff – like a shark after blood.

-Let’s revisit the example of the friend asking for money versus the Addiction asking.
+Let’s revisit the example of the friend asking for money versus The Hijacked Brain asking.
 There is an invaluable sales and marketing tool that I learned many years ago from the book by Al Reis and Jack Trout, now considered to be a marketing classic: Positioning: The Battle for Your Mind, How To Be Heard In An Overcrowded Marketplace.
 The tool that I have used in many situations over the years from that book is “Read the Mind of the Prospect.”
-In other words, “put yourself in the Addiction’s shoes”.
+In other words, “put yourself in The Hijacked Brain’s shoes”.
 What you say many not be what they hear.
 Also, it will take time and patience for it to finally register.

 This takes true awareness…. maybe our greatest reality check yet.
-What am I saying vs. what is the Addiction choosing to hear.
+What am I saying vs. what is The Hijacked Brain choosing to hear.
 How long will it take for him to believe that his resources are gone?
-Of course, it has to be delivered with a loving tone, reporting facts only, without judgement or criticism…. after all you are a BALMer!…and you know this is the only way the Addiction might hear you.
+Of course, it has to be delivered with a loving tone, reporting facts only, without judgement or criticism…. after all you are a BALMer!…and you know this is the only way The Hijacked Brain might hear you.
 Oh, and also you’ll need a ton of patience if your kid is like mine.
 But stop talking to him like a friend that you don’t want to upset.
 Say it like it is…” I will only contribute to your recovery not your using” ….and DO NOT engage in a discussion, justification or explanation.